shubham-shinde/React_Sorting_Visualizer/README.md

  ![](https://imgur.com/XNBNAKC.png)

  ## Installation
  Project is developed in Reacjs environment with custom boilerplate.
-You Have to Run following command for installation and starting project.
+You have to Run following command for installation and starting project.
  ```bash
  pnpm install
  ```